torgeiraamboe/torgeiraamboe.github.io/content/posts/2021/tensor-triangulated-categories/index.md

 Lets now look at the definition we are interested in.

-**Definition (Triangulated category):** A triangulated category is an additive category $T$, together with an additive automorphism $\Sigma:T\longrightarrow T$ often called the shift, and a class of triangles, $\Delta$, called the exact or sometimes distinguished triangles, such that the following four axioms are satisfied.
+<span style="color:orange"> **Definition:** </span> A *triangulated category* is an additive category $T$, together with an additive automorphism $\Sigma:T\longrightarrow T$ often called the shift, and a class of triangles, $\Delta$, called the exact or sometimes distinguished triangles, such that the following four axioms are satisfied.

 This first axiom consist of three parts.